 A glebe was a farm provided to the rector of a parish of the Church of England as a part of his salary.
 The preacher either farmed the land himself or more likely leased it to a tenant farmer.
 This glebe was the property of Fairfax Parish, including Christ Church in Alexandria and the Falls Church in the town of that name.
 After the American Revolution, the Commonwealth of Virginia passed a law providing for the disestablishment of the Church of England in the state, and expropriated all glebes in the state in 1802.
 The courts held that this glebe was at the time not legally in Virginia, since the land where you are standing had been ceded to the District of Columbia.
 Virginia was therefore not allowed to seize this glebe.

 The original house burned down in 1808, and Christ Church eventually sold the glebe farm in 1815 to buy a rectory in Alexandria.
 The house was rebuilt as a hunting lodge in 1820.
 At that time it consisted of just the rectangular section to the right.
 The Octagon Wing, now the house's main architectural feature, was added around 1850, perhaps by Clark Mills, a sculptor of the time.
 The teak eagle on the roof was added by Caleb Cushing.
 It was presented to him by the people of Spain in the 1870's in appreciation of his service as U.S. Ambassador there.
+Note that the photo shows the eagle facing 17th St North, but now it has been rotated to face Glebe Road, probably the original orientation.

 Directions: Turn your back on the Glebe and ride down North Wakefield Street, jogging left and right to stay on Wakefield until you reach the end where it meets the Martha Custis Trail, named for George Washington's wife.
 Left on the Custis Trail for some nice riding, passing the neighborhood sign that lets you know you are passing Maywood, the first neighborhood in Arlington designated as an historic district.
 You could take a detour to explore its quiet streets and historic homes.
 Much further along, leave the trail to turn right on N. Scott Street.
 Scott becomes Key Boulevard, then turn right on Quinn Street and take the first left on 18th Street N. then right at mid-block onto a Rosslyn Highlands Park trail that takes you to N. Pierce Street.
 Follow Pierce to the bottom of the hill and a T intersection marked Fairfax Drive that is actually the service road for Arlington Boulevard.
 Turn left and continue until you reach Fort Myer Drive and Dark Star Park.

 Large crowds can gather on that day.
 The time commemorates the signing of the Rosslyn Farm deed by the Ross family.
+If you can't be there, you can find an interesting film about Dark Star Park featuring Nancy Holt in the Arlington Central Library.

 Directions: Take Fort Myer Drive over the Arlington Boulevard bridge and it becomes Meade Street.
 Pass the Iwo Jima Memorial on your left and further over the Netherlands Carillon.
 At the T intersection turn left and follow the trail along the cemetery wall on your right around to the Cemetery Administration building.
 Lock your bike and walk up the hill past the John F Kennedy memorial flame to Arlington House.